Words matter in leadership.

 If you are founding an organization, then drafting your vision for the business is fine, and you can then attract and hire people who are also moved by your vision.
 But if you are the leader of an existing organization, and if you are not a visionary genius like Jobs, then do you need your own personal vision to impose upon the enterprise?
 We think not.
 The average tenure of public company CEOs is four to five years.
 Should the company get a new vision with every new CEO?
 That could be very disruptive.

-You are better off synthesizing an inspiring vision (see our previous blog on “Synthesis: A Critical Leadership Skill” after deep consultations with your major stakeholders, reflecting their wishes and desires, rather than imposing yours from above.
+You are better off synthesizing an inspiring vision (see our previous article on “Synthesis: A Critical Leadership Skill” after deep consultations with your major stakeholders, reflecting their wishes and desires, rather than imposing yours from above.
 People generally don’t embrace a vision that’s imposed on them.

 Strategy addresses how to achieve desired goals in light of market conditions, competitors, and resources.
 Ideally, it is the high-level master plan that includes the several prioritized, major initiatives that are different from or executed better than competitors.